JC-ARAGON/Data-Analytics-Portfolio/README.md

 # Data Analysis Portfolio
 Data Analytics Portfolio: SQL, Tableau and Python Projects

-This repository contains my portfolio of data analysis projects, showcasing my skills in SQL, Python, and Tableau for data cleaning, analysis, and visualization.
+This is my portfolio of data analysis projects, showcasing my skills in SQL, Python, and Tableau for data cleaning, analysis, and visualization.

 ## Repository Content
 - **Tableau-SQL-Project**: A project combining SQL analysis and Tableau visualization.